ibistic/nswag-extensions/README.md

 ## Documentation

-Ibistic.Public.NSwag.Extensions has by now one new api version processor.
+Ibistic.Public.NSwag.Extensions currently only has a processor for including api version in the query string.

 ### ApiVersionQueryStringProcessor